Cratesmith/gcap2025-talk/obsidian/Slides/GCAP 2025 Talk.md

 * This presentation is an introduction, with the slides/demo/recordings/source code containing more detail that you can refer to later.
 <br/>
 * Some parts of this talk will be a bit rough.
 There really wasn't enough time to finish the demo I wanted to prepare AND redesign this talk to fit in the audio track.

+--

+## Moving on
+Lets get this started shall we?

 ---
 # The problem we're trying to solve